-In addition, the risk analysis has not identified any significant arthropod pests of quarantine concern to Australia on the import pathway.
-Hence the application of a mandatory methylbromide fumigation does not appear to be justified.
-The systems approach including regular chemical applications to the rooted cuttings whilst in the nurseries and the insecticidal dip immediately prior to export will manage the risk of any hitchhiker pests.
+The systems approach recommended in this report is considered adequate to address the risk posed by arthropod pests.
+Hence the application of a mandatory methyl-bromide fumigation does not appear to be justified.
+The systems approach including regular chemical applications to the dormant rooted cuttings whilst in the nurseries and the insecticidal dip immediately prior to export will manage the risk of any hitchhiker pests.

-Hazelnut propagative material produced under the proposed systems approach in Chile would reduce the risk of entry, establishment or spread of quarantine pests to an acceptable level, and have the added advantage of managing the quarantine risk off-shore, rather than in Australia.
+Hazelnut propagative material produced under the recommended systems approach in Chile would reduce the risk of entry, establishment or spread of quarantine pests to an acceptable level, and have the added advantage of managing the quarantine risk off-shore, rather than in Australia.